aws-samples/amazon-eks-security-immersion-day/content/5-detective-controls/2-analyze-controlplane-cloudtrail-logs/analyze-cloudtrail-logs/using-cloudtrail-insights/index.en.md

 We'll take a look at some [AWS CloudTrail Insights](https://console.aws.amazon.com/cloudtrail/home#/insights) from the AWS Console.

-### Scenario : Let's unearth suspecious/unusual activitiy
+### Scenario : Let's unearth suspicious/unusual activity

 ::alert[To generate high volume of Traffic, I have scaled managed nodes]